 - Land Management: Fantastic brush eaters for pasture clearing.

 Each spring, we offer a limited number of breeding stock quality lambs, alongside market lambs perfect for your freezer.
-You can also browse our currently available animals and pick up farm-fresh eggs during your visit!

-Secure Your Spot for 2027
+Secure Your Spot for the 2027 season!

-Breeding season kicks off August 9th, 2026, with the first lambs arriving in January 2027.
-Contact Us today to be added to our 2027 waiting list.
+Our upcoming breeding season kicks off August 9th, with the first lambs arriving in January 2027.

 Latest Posts